 tools and equipment:

-I hope you’ve enjoyed today’s recipe for Spicy Smoky Tex-Mex Stuffed Sweet Potatoes as much as I’ve enjoyed bringing it to you.
+I hope you’ve enjoyed today’s easy dinner recipe for Spicy Smoky Tex-Mex Stuffed Sweet Potatoes as much as I’ve enjoyed bringing it to you.

 Until we eat again, I hope you have a delicious day!